 Sunshine Week Shines a Light on Transparency in Government

-Sunshine Week (March 15-21) shines a light on American access to public information and government transparency, marked by speeches, workshops, proclamations, performances and news coverage nationwide.
+Sunshine Week (March 14-20) shines a light on American access to public information and government transparency, marked by speeches, workshops, introducing legislation and news coverage nationwide.

 The purpose of Sunshine Week is to protect democracy by ensuring an open, transparent government based on open records laws.
-The truth is that most public agencies seek to comply with open records requests, but they struggle for adequate funding to hire enough employees to process request intake, gather documents, apply necessary redactions, make copies and manage delivery—all within tight deadlines.
+Most public agencies seek to comply with open records requests, but they struggle for adequate funding for resources — whether that's more staff, updated technology or both.

 A better option is to search within one application that automatically collects and stores comprehensive electronic communications from multiple channels and devices.
 A process that once took days or weeks can now take under a minute.

 Discovering a public records gap only after you’ve failed to turn up complete records opens your agency up to litigation, reputational damage and growing community distrust.

 Comply with Sunshine Laws